nim-works/nimskull/doc/intern.rst

 **Note**: This section describes the "old runtime".

-*Runtime type information* (RTTI) is needed for several aspects of the Nim programming language:
+*Runtime type information* (RTTI) is needed for several aspects of the |NimSkull|
+programming language:

 Garbage collection
-  The old GCs use the RTTI for traversing abitrary Nim types, but usually only the `marker` field which contains a proc that does the traversal.
+  The old GCs use the RTTI for traversing abitrary |NimSkull| types, but usually only the `marker` field which contains a proc that does the traversal.

 Complex assignments
-  Sequences and strings are implemented as pointers to resizeable buffers, but Nim requires copying for assignments.
+  Sequences and strings are implemented as pointers to resizeable buffers, but |NimSkull| requires copying for assignments.
 Apart from RTTI the compiler also generates copy procedures as a specialization.